Congregation of the Mission: History

-The Congregation has its origin in the successful mission to the common people conducted by Vincent de Paul and five other priests on the estates of the Gondi family.
-More immediately it dates from 1624, when the little community acquired a permanent settlement in the Collège des Bons Enfants in Paris, which later became a seminary under the name of St. Firmin.
+The Congregation originated with the successful mission to the common people conducted by Vincent de Paul and five other priests on the estates of the Gondi family.
+More immediately, it dates from 1624, when the little community acquired a permanent settlement in the Collège des Bons Enfants in Paris, which later became a seminary under the name of St. Firmin.
 The first missions of the Vincentians were in the suburbs of Paris and in Picardy and Champagne.

-Archiepiscopal recognition was obtained in 1626.
-By a papal bull on January 12, 1633, the society was constituted a congregation, with Vincent de Paul as its head.
-About the same time the canons regular of St. Victor handed over to the congregation their priory of Saint Lazare (formerly a lazar-house or leper hospital) in Paris, which led to its members being popularly known as 'Lazarists.
+Archiepiscopal recognition of the mission was obtained in 1626.
+By a papal bull on January 12, 1633, the society was constituted as a congregation, with Vincent de Paul as its head.
+At about the same time, the canons regular of St. Victor handed over to the congregation their priory of Saint Lazare (formerly a lazar-house or leper hospital, now known as Saint Lazare Prison) in Paris, which led to its members being popularly known as Lazarists.
+The Congregation was founded with the mission of catechizing the poor, training clergy, and serving in foreign missions.

 Within a few years the Vincentians had acquired another house in Paris and set up other establishments throughout France; missions were also sent to Italy (1638), Tunis (1643), Algiers and Ireland (1646), Madagascar (1648), Poland (1651), and Turkey (1783).
 A bull of Alexander VII in April 1655 further confirmed the society; this was followed by a brief in September of the same year, regulating its constitution.
 The rules then adopted, which were framed on the model of those of the Jesuits, were published at Paris in 1668 under the title Regulae seu constitutiones communes congregationis missionis.
-Its special aims were the religious instruction of the poor, the training of the clergy, and foreign missions.
+Its special aims were religious instruction of the poor, training of the clergy, and foreign missions.